RobertVejvoda/greetings-camunda/readme.md

 # Camunda, Zeebe and Dapr

+## Warning - work is still in progress!

 Goal of this example is to try features available by Camunda workflow and Zeebe automation processing framework with Dapr to make coding as much as independent as possible.
 Workflow engine brings a great separation and automation of lifecycle.
 This is especially important for microservices and Camunda seems a feasible engine for cross platform solutions.
 Next step would be to add integration events, which will make processes even more separated.

 ## Use case / BPMN process